-Understanding commands and instructions is really important when learning a language.
-In this lesson, we will learn some common verbs and the way they can be used to make Spanish classroom commands and to give instructions.
-You will listen to them thanks to the recordings in the lesson and practice with quizzes.
+Understanding commands and instructions in Spanish is really important when learning the language.
+In this lesson, we will learn to use verbs in the imperative tense for making classroom commands in Spanish and giving instructions in the class.
+You will listen to the examples of things the teacher would say in the Spanish class and practice with quizzes.
 Let’s begin…

 Introductory video: Basic Spanish verbs for the classroom

-We will begin this lesson with a short video showing 10 basic verbs that are often used in the classroom in Spanish commands and instructions – Mandatos/Instrucciones.
+We will begin this lesson with a short video showing 10 basic verbs that are often used in the classroom for classroom commands and instructions in Spanish – Mandatos/Instrucciones.
 This video includes pictures representing each verb and a few important notes on how to use them.
-You can activate the captions in English (cc) below and do not worry if you cannot understand everything, as we will explain more details later.
+You can activate the captions in English (cc) below.
+Don’t worry if you cannot understand everything, as we will explain more details later.

 How to form the Imperative in Spanish – El imperativo

 As shown in the video, verbs like HABLAR, ESCRIBIR, LEER and ESCUCHAR are really common when communicating with your teacher or classmates in Spanish.
-For the classroom, in particular, these verbs will be used in the imperative in Spanish, a tense that is used to give orders or express wishes.
-The imperative in Spanish will only be used for pronouns in the second person such as TÚ, USTED, VOS, VOSOTROS, USTEDES.
+Particularly for the classroom, these verbs will be used in the imperative in Spanish, a tense that is used to give orders or express wishes.
+The imperative will only be used for pronouns in the second person such as TÚ, USTED, VOS, VOSOTROS, USTEDES.